 - Empty cans, pails, and buckets

 - Railroad Ties must be cut into 1 foot pieces for disposal (no site will accept full-size railroad ties) [For regulatory information, click here]

 - Tree limbs and brush (at designated locations)

 Prohibited Items (not a comprehensive list)

 - Household garbage (putrescible waste) – put out with your normal trash collection.

 - Full-size railroad ties – The Nebraska Department of Environmental Quality (NDEQ) has published a guide for disposal.
 To view the guide, click here.
 Contact the NDEQ for additional information at (877) 253-2603.

 - Propane tanks and other pressurized cylinders

-- Household Hazardous waste including, but not limited to auto fluids, paint and turpentine, and lawn chemicals.
-Take to UnderTheSink, 4001 South 120th Street, open 9am to 4pm and does not require an appointment on Omaha Spring Cleanup Saturdays.
+- Household Hazardous waste including, but not limited to auto fluids, paint, solvents, and lawn chemicals.
+Take to UnderTheSink, 4001 South 120th Street.
+On Cleanup Saturdays UnderTheSink is open from 9am to 4pm and does not require an appointment.

 - Dates of all 2019 Spring Cleanup events are as follows: April 27, May 4, May 11, May 18, and May 25.